 Before you begin it is important to sterilise the yogurt making glass jar, lid and any utensils you use, in hot water.
 The danger of not sterilising is that other bacteria may overpower your starter culture and affect the quality of your yogurt.

-To keep our homemade vanilla yogurt method accessible to everyone we chose to use vanilla bean paste in our step by step method, explain how to use pods or extract also.
-This recipe makes 1 litre of vanilla yogurt.
+To keep our homemade vanilla yogurt method accessible to everyone we chose to use vanilla bean paste in our step by step method.
+The recipe makes 1 litre of vanilla yogurt.
 Double the milk, dry milk powder, honey and vanilla for a larger batch.